 “Writing?
 What does he write — letters?”

-“I don’t know, sir, but when he is off duty he is always walking about the fort alone and from time to time he takes out his pencil and writes something.”
+“I don’t know, sir, but when he is off duty, he always walks about the fort alone and from time to time takes out his pencil and writes something.”

 I did not like that at all.
-We were all the time warned about Southern spies, and this boy was from the South, from Louisiana.
+We were always warned about Southern spies, and this boy was from the South.

-I told the sergeant to get me some of these writings and to watch all the boy’s movements.
+I told the sergeant to get some of his writings and to watch all the boy’s movements.

 “How did you get it?”

-“I saw him go into the old stable and I looked in through the keyhole.
+“I saw him go into the old stable and looked in through the keyhole.
 I saw him writing at the table.
-I waited a little and then I coughed.
-He started, took the paper and threw it into the fire.
+I waited a little, then coughed.
+He started, took the paper, and threw it into the fire.
 I entered and sent him on an errand.
-When he was gone I got the paper from the fire.
+When he was gone, I got the paper from the fire.
 It was not yet burnt.
 Here it is.”

 I took the paper and read the following:

-Here the writing stopped.
-I looked at Sergeant Rayburn and he looked at me.
-The matter was very serious.
-We decided to wait and get some more of this writing.
-We knew that Robert never went to the post-office, we had to find out how he sent his writing to the ‘Colonel’.
+The writing stopped.
+I looked at Sergeant Rayburn, and he looked at me.
+The matter was serious.
+We decided to wait and get more of this writing.
+We knew Robert never went to the post office, so we had to find out how he sent his writing to the ‘Colonel’.

-Next day we found another letter in the stable, it continued the first one.
+The next day, we found another letter in the stable; it continued the first one:

 “— till orders are given.
-The four men that are here think so.
-They are new here and they are afraid.
-I have some very important information and I will send it to you soon.”
+The four men here think so.
+They are new and afraid.
+I have some very important information and will send it to you soon.”

-We decided to find out more so I gave commands to return the letter to the stable and to watch Robert’s movements so as to learn who were the other four men that helped him.
+We decided to find out more, so I gave orders to return the letter to the stable and watch Robert’s movements to learn who the other four men were.

-Three days passed without any news.
-Then we found in the stable one more letter.
-On the same day Sergeant Rayburn and a detective followed Robert when the little spy left the fort.
-He said he was going for a walk.
-The two men followed the boy to the railway station and waited there till the train from New York came in.
-They saw Robert standing on the platform and looking at the faces of the people as they were coming out of the train.
-Soon an old gentleman came out on the platform.
-He stopped near Robert and began to look about him.
-In a moment Robert ran up to him, put an envelope into his hand and disappeared in the crowd.
-The next moment the Sergeant had snatched the letter from the hand of the old man and told the detective to follow him and to find out where he lived.
+Three days passed without news.
+Then we found another letter in the stable.
+On the same day, Sergeant Rayburn and a detective followed Robert when he left the fort, saying he was going for a walk.
+They followed him to the railway station and waited for the train from New York.
+Robert stood on the platform, looking at the faces of the people.
+Soon an old gentleman came out.
+Robert ran up, put an envelope in his hand, and disappeared into the crowd.
+The Sergeant snatched the letter from the man’s hand and told the detective to follow him and find out where he lived.

-We did not understand how Robert could come near the guns when he was watched all the time and decided that some of the soldiers helped him.
+We did not understand how Robert could approach the guns when watched all the time and decided some soldiers must have helped him.

-Then we opened the letter that had been snatched from the old gentleman on the railway platform.
-But what was our surprise when we saw two clean sheets of paper.
-For a moment we felt foolish, but then thought of ‘sympathetic ink’.
-We held the paper near the fire but nothing appeared on it.
+Then we opened the letter taken from the old gentleman.
+To our surprise, there were two clean sheets of paper.
+We thought of ‘sympathetic ink’ and held the paper near the fire, but nothing appeared.

 “I found it in one of the guns,” he said.
-He had looked into all the guns and in one of them he had found that piece of string.
+He had looked into all the guns and found the piece of string in one.

-I gave orders to arrest every soldier who had stood on duty near that gun.
-I also arrested the old gentleman who had received Robert’s letter on the railway platform.
+I gave orders to arrest every soldier who had been on duty near that gun.
+I also arrested the old gentleman who had received Robert’s letter.

-Next we learned that Robert had given something to our two new recruits.
-They were also arrested after that and searched.
-Upon each we found a small piece of paper with the following words:
+Next, we learned Robert had given something to two new recruits.
+They were arrested and searched.
+Each had a small piece of paper with the words:

-After that I decided to speak to Robert and called him to my room.
-When he came in I asked him:
+After that, I decided to speak to Robert and called him to my room.
+I asked:

 “My boy, why do you write so much?”